Skoda Karoq SUV - MPG, running costs & CO2

 Skoda Karoq MPG & CO2

-The diminutive 1.0-litre TSI petrol can return from 39.8mpg to 44.8mpg and emits 142-161g/km of CO2, placing it in the higher BiK bands for business users.
-These figures aren’t quite as low as the Peugeot 3008, though.
-Upgrade to the 1.5-litre TSI petrol and despite being 50% larger, economy and emissions are virtually identical thanks to that engine's cylinder deactivation technology, which effectively switches off part of the engine when it isn't needed.
+The diminutive 1.0-litre TSI petrol can return up to 48.7mpg and emits from 132 to 145g/km of CO2, placing it in the medium to high BiK bands for business users, depending on the trim level and wheels fitted.
+These figures aren’t quite as low as the Peugeot 3008, nor any of its hybrid rivals.
+Upgrade to the 1.5-litre TSI petrol and despite being 50% larger, economy and emissions aren’t drastically different thanks to that engine's cylinder deactivation technology, which effectively switches off half of the engine when it isn't needed.
+It can return up to 46.3mpg, with CO2 emissions from 140g/km.
+Note that the 18-inch wheels on SE L and SportLine models make the engines a little less efficient.

-A 2.0-litre TSI petrol engine can also be found on Skoda's price lists but it's likely to remain a rare choice in the UK, as it only manages 33.2mpg and its emissions of 192-199g/km place it in the highest BiK band, meaning it’s unlikely to appeal to company-car drivers.
+A 2.0-litre TSI petrol engine is still available on Skoda's price lists, but it’s unlikely to appeal to many buyers in the UK.
+It’s limited to the SportLine trim and only manages 37.2mpg; its emissions of more than 170g/km place it in the highest BiK band, meaning it won’t appeal to company-car drivers.

-The Karoq should be affordable to insure, with the entry-level petrol and diesel engines starting in insurance group 10.
-The 1.5-litre petrol finds itself in group 14, matching the 2.0-litre diesel.
-These are lower groups than the Qashqai, which starts in group 16, while the 3008 spans from groups 11-24.
+The Karoq should be affordable to insure, with the entry-level petrol engine starting in insurance group 12.
+The 1.5-litre petrol finds itself in group 18, while the entry-level 2.0-litre diesel starts in group 15.
+These are lower groups than the Nissan Qashqai, which starts in group 16, while the 3008 spans from groups 11-24.

 Skoda’s three-year/60,000-mile warranty is fairly standard and on par with Peugeot’s, but buying a Toyota, Renault, Hyundai or Kia will net you a longer period of cover, lasting for seven years in the case of the Kia Sportage.